getify/You-Dont-Know-JS/scope & closures/apB.md

 In Chapter 3, we explored Block Scope.
 We saw that `with` and the `catch` clause are both tiny examples of block scope that have existed in JavaScript since at least the introduction of ES3.

 But it's ES6's introduction of `let` that finally gives full, unfettered block-scoping capability to our code.
-There are many exciting things, both functionally and code stylistically, that block scope will enable.
+There are many exciting things, both functionally and code-stylistically, that block scope will enable.

 But what if we wanted to use block scope in pre-ES6 environments?